 The Information Systems and Technology Services team provides GAO’s technology support, including network operations, telecommunications, application development, web services, enterprise architecture, IT security, and hardware/software procurement.

-Student Volunteer positions are available throughout the year in all GAO mission teams, operational units, and offices.
+Due to the COVID-19 pandemic, GAO is not currently offering Student Volunteer positions.
+Prior to the pandemic Student Volunteer positions were available throughout the year in all GAO mission teams, operational units, and offices.
 To be eligible, students must be at least 16 years old, a U.S. citizen, enrolled in and/or attending an accredited academic institution at least half-time, and in good academic standing.
 Student Volunteers may volunteer during the school year and/or during summer or school vacation periods.
 The nature of the volunteer assignment, as well as the work schedule, will be established once on-board.
-The Student Volunteer vacancy announcement is generally open from February through December each year.

 Professional Development Program